 Master of Urban & Regional Planning (MURP)

-Planning isn't one-size-fits-all, and our program reflects that.
-At USF, you can become a contemporary urban planner by researching innovative approaches and developing solutions that work in a global society.
-The interdisciplinary curriculum allows you to create an individualized course of study tailored to fit the demands of today's urban planners.
+Planning is dynamic and our program reflects that.
+At USF, our interdisciplinary curriculum allows you to create a customized course of study tailored to fit your passions and the demands of today's urban planners.